-As part of our first Litfest Springfest, two days of the very best in nature writing, we bring you another exclusive—Litfest’s first podcast!
+As part of our first Litfest Springfest, two days of the very best in nature writing, we bring you another exclusive—Litfest 2018’s podcast!

-Free to download from the Lifest website (www.litfest.org) from Friday 23rd of March, come and join us on a literary walk around the streets of Lancaster.
+Free to download here, come and join us on a literary walk around the streets of Lancaster.
 Exercise your mind along with your legs!
 Inés has also kindly drawn a map of the route which can be downloaded here.

 Inés G. Labarta (Madrid, 1992) is a writer, illustrator and associate lecturer in Creative Writing.
 Her publications include a trilogy of novels – Los Pentasónicos (Edebé 2008-2010) – and two novellas – McTavish Manor (Holland House, 2016) and Kabuki (Dairea, 2017).
 She’s currently doing a Creative Writing PhD at Lancaster University.
 She loves podcasting, hiking, and all the things weird.

 The music included in the podcast is ‘Horizon Liner’ by Blue Dot Sessions

 If you enjoyed our 2018 podcast why not take a look at our previous series of guided poetic walks from Flax listen here with additional map and guide below.